-- Lightning eMotors works with top vehicle upfitters in the industry to provide installation of our powertrains—in some cases, the builders are the ones which assemble the conventional vehicle.
+- Lightning eMotors works with top vehicle upfitters in the industry to provide installation of our power trains – in some cases, the builders are the ones which assemble the conventional vehicle.

-The LEV utilizes a three-phase permanent magnet electric traction motor.
-Peak motor power can range from 215 HP/160kW – 291HP /220kW.
-Peak torque can range from 733 lb-ft/994 Nm to 823 lb-ft/2471 Nm).
+Lightning ZEV power trains utilize three-phase permanent magnet electric traction motors.
+Peak motor power can range from 215 HP (160kW) to 241HP (180kW).
+Peak torque can range from 733 lb-ft (994 Nm) to 790 lb-ft (1071 Nm).

 All-electric range can vary depending on route or drive cycle, environmental conditions, vehicle or equipment configurations, and driver behavior.
 Use of auxiliary power systems such as HVAC will reduce range.

-All-electric range can vary depending on route or drive cycle, environmental conditions, vehicle or equipment configurations, and driver behavior
+All-electric range can vary depending on route or drive cycle, environmental conditions, vehicle or equipment configurations, and driver behavior.

-The Lightning Electric captures energy using regenerative braking, where the electric motor acts as a generator to slow the vehicle and recharge the batteries.
+Lightning’s EVs capture energy using regenerative braking, where the electric motor acts as a generator to slow the vehicle and recharge the batteries.
 Regenerative braking occurs both when you lift your foot from the accelerator and when you press the brake.

 Considerations For Fleet Operations